terryyin/git_behave/README.md

-this is the first commit from the original master
+This is the first commit from the original master

 Then Nerds Odd-e made a change.